-The Korey Stringer Institute uses the University of Connecticut laboratories within the Department of Kinesiology primarilyfor research involving thermal stress, hydration, and elite athlete performance.
-KSI also performs field research at various sites around the United States.
+The Korey Stringer Institute actively conducts research at the University of Connecticut laboratories within the Department of Kinesiology.
+KSI’s research focuses include thermal stress, hydration, wearable devices and elite athlete performance.
+KSI also performs field research and survey at various sites around the United States.

 - SHIRT- Shirt and Hat Influence Rise in Temperature – The KSI research team is testing three types of shirts and two types of hats to see how they affect people during exercise in the heat.
 We want to know if these garments affect physical performance, cognition, mood, body temperature, or heart rate.
 Athletes, laborers, and soldiers could be able to choose garments that help them maintain their performance and reduce the risk of heat illness while exercising or working in a hot environment.